qianglise/intro-cmake/content/targets.rst

 .. questions::

-   - How can we handle more complex projects with CMake?
+   - How can we handle complex projects with CMake?
    - What exactly are **targets** in the CMake domain-specific language (DSL)?

 .. objectives::

    - Learn that the **basic elements** in CMake are not variables, but targets.
    - Learn about properties of targets and how to use them.
-   - Learn how to use *visibility levels* to express dependencies between targets.
+   - Learn how to use **visibility levels** to express dependencies between targets.
+   - Learn how to handle multiple targets in one project.
    - Learn how to work with projects spanning multiple folders.
-   - Learn how to handle multiple targets in one project.

 Real-world projects require more than compiling a few source files into executables and/or libraries.
 In most cases, you will come to projects comprising hundreds of source files sprawling in a complex source tree.